Hour Glass co-founder Jannie Chan’s $18.9 million debt dispute sent to trial

 “If Intraco was merely using TGPL as a conduit to make the 2007 payments to TL, then there can be no issue of any breach of fiduciary duty,” the judges said.

-Chan, other TGPL directors, or staff members could have shed some light on the issues regarding these funds had they been cross-examined and asked to give evidence, noted the judges.
+Chan, other TGPL directors, or staff members could have shed some light on the issues regarding these funds had they been cross-examined and asked to give evidence, the judges noted.

 The judges also raised concerns about the reliability of TGPL’s management accounts, which showed substantially different receivables from TL compared with audited financial statements.